top of page

 When to Seek Professional Help

 Some fear is normal, but severe or escalating fear should not be ignored.
+Contact a professional dog trainer or veterinary behavior professional if your dog:

 • Shows aggression related to fear